Charzy-1/Charles-3D-Portfolio/README.md

 - Chill Academy
 - React, Redux and React Router documentation
 - Jest Documentation for Testing.
-- Credits to the original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.